CJL1nk/SLImage/README.md

 The 2nd mode, editor, will open/create an image to edit.
 If no image is provided, it will default to unnamed.slmg.
 <br>
 The editor itself is quite simple, however is currently only keybind driven (GUI will be implemented later).
-A color can be chosen by using the numpad keys, Numpad 7/4 to increase/decrease red value, Numpad 8/5 to increase/decrease green value, and Numpad 9/6 to increase/decrease blue value.
+A color can be chosen by using the numpad keys, Numpad 7/4 to increase/decrease red value, Numpad 8/5 to increase/decrease green value, Numpad 9/6 to increase/decrease blue value, and Numpad 1/0 to increase/decrease alpha.
 After your color has been selected, you can draw that color using LMB.
 The image can be saved by clicking S or Q, where Q will save and exit.
 To exit without saving, press ESC.
 To open an image in editor mode, do:

 `./SLImage e </path/to/your/slimage>`